naninovel/docs/docs/guide/configuration.md

 --- | --- | ---
 Loader | Scripts- (Addressable, Project) | Configuration of the resource loader used with naninovel script resources.
 Script Parser | Naninovel.Script Parser, Elringus.Naninovel.Runtime, Version=0.0.0.0, Culture=neutral, Public Key Token=null | IScriptParser implementation to use for creating script assets from text.
 Don't forget to re-import script assets after modifying this property.
+Stable Identification | False | Whether to automatically write identifiers to all the localizable text parameters in imported scripts.
+Enable to persist associations (eg, localization and voiceover) while editing text content.
+Re-import the scripts for the change to take effect.
 Initialization Script | Null | Name of the script to play right after the engine initialization.
 Title Script | Null | Name of the script to play when showing the Title UI.
 Can be used to setup the title screen scene (background, music, etc).
 Start Game Script | Null | Name of the script to play when starting a new game.
 Will use first available when not provided.